 The idea is to improve the enforcement of Hours of Service rules by recording them automatically through a compliant electronic logging device.
 Strict enforcement of Hours of Service rules is expected to improve road safety for commercial drivers as well as passenger vehicles.

 In Nov.
-2017, before the implementation of the ELD mandate, up to 1.16% of driver inspections had at least one Hours-of-Service violation.
+2017, before the ELD mandate requirements took effect, up to 1.16% of driver inspections had at least one hours-of-service violation.
 In January 2018, the HOS violation ratio dropped from 1.16% to 0.83%.
 In May 2018, after full enforcement of the ELD mandate, it dropped even further to just 0.64%.

 The ELD mandate has four key requirements, as per the FMCSA:

 - It establishes which drivers must comply with the ELD mandate.

 - It also sets certain design and performance standards that electronic logging devices in the market must meet to be compliant with the FMCSA.